JonDManningDev/starter-backend-deployment-render/README.md

 This is starter code for the Back End Deployment module.
 Follow the instructions below to get everything up and running.

-This repo was adapted from [this repository](https://github.com/Thinkful-Ed/starter-back-end-deployment) to work with Vercel's most recent updates.

 ## Instructions

 1. Fork and clone this repository.